aboutcode-org/python-inspector/docs/source/test-protocol.rst

 TODO: explain how to do this in details

-The output is a list of expected purl with a version.
+The output is a list of expected purls with a version.

 Step 6: Collect actual resolved packages